 A typical vibrating tube conveyor design is shown below :

 Figure 1 : Typical design of vibrating tube

-Vibrating tubes are usually placed below hoppers where they can convey horizontally the product to another process operation.
+Vibrating tubes conveyors are usually placed below hoppers where they can convey horizontally the product to another process operation.
 Such tubes can be very long, up to 8 m and are sometimes useful to cope with a difficult layout, although the longer the tube will be, the less easy it will be to put in place and maintain.
 When the conveying involves also a weighing, the vibrating tube is actually used as a dosing equipment.

 Vibrating tubes are generally not used to introduce product to a pneumatic conveying line since the absence of inserts in the tube cannot control well the flux of product and air.

-Vibrating tubes can be equipped with un-balanced motors or electro-mechanical motors depending on the size of the equipment and the service expected.
+Vibrating conveyors can be equipped with un-balanced motors or electro-mechanical motors depending on the size of the equipment and the service expected.
 Due to the vibrations, the support must be designed to be strong enough to avoid that it itself vibrate and transmit the vibrations to the rest of the installation (it can be very detrimental if weighing operations are closed) or even enter in reasonance.
 Also, to allow the right vibration which is actually conveying the product, flexible connections must be fitted at the inlet and outside of product ; the vibrating tube must be able to move freely and without transmitting vibration to the rest of the installation.
 If this last condition is not fullfilled, the strokes may not be correct and directed properly, which means that the powder may move slower or even compact and block if the stroke is only going in vertical direction.

 Table 1 : Application of the different types of vibrating motors